 Difficulty depends on your experience, physical fitness, pack weight, & weather conditions.
 This is not a technically demanding hike, but there are a few big climbs and descents along the way.
 There are also some sections of loose sandy trail, which can be tiring.
 And lastly there are several rivers to ford along this hike (more info on that later).

-I would categorize this loop as a difficult hike.
+We would categorize this loop as a difficult hike.
 It's not a great fit for beginners or families, but it's an excellent hike for intermediate to experienced backpackers.